nf-core/website/markdown/developers/pipeline-release.md

 About version numbers and release names:

 1. The release _number_ is made of digits and dots **only**, and follows [Semantic Versioning](https://semver.org/).
 2. The release _name_ is whatever you want.
 It can be Harry Potter, Stargate, or Pokemon.
-Express your creativity !
+Express your creativity!
 You only need a new name for major and minor releases.
 Patch releases reuse the last name with the addition of `(patch ${PATCH_NUMBER})`.
 3. The release _title_ you enter on GitHub must be of the form `v${RELEASE_NUMBER} - ${RELEASE_NAME}`.
 No need to include the pipeline name there, especially as it is added by Zenodo later.
 4. The release _description_ you enter on GitHub should be the same from what you have in the Changelog, e.g.: